ADACS-Australia/FRB_candidates_app/docs/upload_cand.rst

 .. code-block::

-    python upload_cand.py --update 3 --radio_yaml example.yaml
+    python upload_cand.py --update 3 --radio_yaml radio_example.yaml

+Note that you don't need the observation YAML after the first detection.

 Radio Measurement YAML Format
 -----------------------------

-Here is an example of what the YAML can look like
+Here is an example of what the radio measurement YAML can look like

 .. code-block::